 Cabernet Franc finds a home in France’s wine capital.

-The world recognizes and officially honors the premium grape variety.
+The day is created by Lori Budd of Dracaena Wines, and the world recognizes and officially honors the premium grape variety.

 Cabernet Franc Day FAQs

 Is Cabernet Franc a sweet wine?

 Cabernet Franc is a dry red wine that has low to medium levels of acidity.
 It tastes best served at room temperature.

 Is Cabernet Franc light?

 The Cabernet Franc is of light and medium body.
 Depending on its classification, it can range from light to full.
 However, you will find it generally has a medium body.

 What are the synonyms for Cabernet Franc?

 Some of the other names for Cabernet Franc are Bordo, Bouchy, Bouchet, Cabernet Franco, and Breton.